SamSamhuns/face_registration_and_recognition_milvus/README.md

 docker-compose up -d
 ```

 Face registration and recognition fastapi will be available at <http://localhost:8080>.
+The exposed port can be changed with the `API_SERVER_PORT` env variable.

 ## Setup with Docker and local python envs for Development